wso2-incubator/identity-outbound-provisioning-choreo/docs/creating_an_IDP_using_an_API_request.md

 ## 1. Adding scim-choreo outbound provisioning connector to the WSO2 identity server

-To plug the scim-choreo outbound provisioning connector into the WSO2 identity server, use this URL[1] to clone the repository into your PC.
+To plug the scim-choreo outbound provisioning connector into the WSO2 identity server, clone this repository into your PC.
 Then build the repository(using the `mvn clean install` command) and get the `JAR` file from the `target` folder.
 Then plug the `JAR` file into the WSO2 identity server through the following path, `<IS_HOME> → repository → components → dropins`.
 Then restart the WSO2 IS and you will see the new scim-outbound connector has been added under the outbound connectors inside the identity providers in WSO2 IS. `(Main → Identity → Identity providers → Add)`